sboursault/training/presentation/md/improve-maintainability.md

 ## Hooks

-Hooks are helpful to set conditions that run before a set of tests.
+Hooks are helpful to set conditions that run before a set of tests

 ```typescript
 describe('My feature', () => {